BlackBerry Dynamics

 • A smartphone, tablet, or emulator supported by BlackBerry Dynamics

-Although Enterprise Simulation Mode is not suitable for production deployment of your app, it is useful during development, and for verifying proper execution and behavior when migrating existing apps to BlackBerry Dynamics.
+Although Enterprise Simulation Mode is not suitable for the production deployment of an app, it is useful during development, and for verifying proper execution and behavior when migrating existing apps to BlackBerry Dynamics.

-In Enterprise Simulation mode you will notice the following differences from standard enterprise execution:
+Enterprise Simulation Mode presents the following differences from standard enterprise execution:

 • [Simulated] will appear in the BlackBerry Dynamics Runtime user interface

-• Any email address and activation key (PIN) will be accepted for enterprise activation
+• Any email address and activation key will be accepted for enterprise activation

 • No information is actually sent to enterprise servers, including the email address and activation key